lewisHome/p3_Behavioural-Cloning/writeup_template.md

         elif i == 2:
             angle = float(batch_sample[3]) - correction

-This additional data allows the car to learn what to do if it the vehicle is not aligned with the road centre line.
+This additional data allows the car to learn what to do if the vehicle is not aligned with the road centre line.

 ### Flipping Images Through Vertical Axis

-As mentioned earlier flipping images through the veritcal axis allows us to simulate left hand corners as right hand corners and vise versa.

-I utilised the opencv function fliplr to accomplish the image manipulation
+To flip images through the veritcal axis I used the opencv flip function.

     imageFlip = cv2.flip(image,1)